 Stratasys (NASDAQ:SSYS) is one company that sells a variety of 3D printing equipment and materials, providing innovative options for a plethora of industries, including aerospace, architecture, dental, medical and education.

 With that in mind, here the Investing News Network (INN) takes a look at why you–yes, you–might want to consider investing in 3D printing companies and an overview of the industry’s future outlook.

-Investing in 3D printing companies
+Investing in 3D printing companies: Stocks